 Description is from Forest Road 5203 (Tyndall Rd.) walking northwest.
 Leaving the trailhead gently climb a ridge with a valley on the right.
 Turn toward the west and cross Forest Road 5331 (Koenig Rd.) in 10 minutes.
 Cross the road obliquely.
 There is no place here to park.
 Enter younger woods of small oak and pine.
 In 3 minutes you veer left into more mature forest.
-There is a dim fork going off to the right, but keep left, and enter an area which has been recently logged selectively After 3 more minutes cross a sand 2-track road (Masten) 0.2 miles north of FR 5331.
+Enter an area which has been recently logged selectively After 3 more minutes cross a sand 2-track road (Masten) 0.2 miles north of FR 5331.
 After crossing this, enter a bottomland hardwood swamp (Dead Horse Marsh).
-This area is completely under water in wet months and is characterized by large dead trees.
+This area is completely under water in some years and is characterized by large dead trees.
 The Spirit of the Woods Chapter of the North Country Trail Association built a 650-foot boardwalk through this unique area in the summer of 1999, and later added a deck for wheelchair turnaround and resting at the west end.
 The boardwalk is dedicated to "Chips, the hiker pup and all our four-footed companions."

 Re-enter the woods and jog left to skirt a wooded swampy area to the north.
 In 20 minutes you reach the crossing of another sand 2-track, FR 8318 (This road has now been closed and is private and gated to the south).
 In another 10 minutes begin to cross a north-south ridge which creates the need for switchbacks and some moderately steep climbs and descents.
 This is geolocically the most interesting section of this hike.
 The trail generally follows the highest ridges within the greater N-S rise through open mature oak forest.
 Loop back east, then north around a wetland which will be to the west of the trail, and then northwest again before the topography levels out again.
 In 15 minutes you will cross two 2-tracks in a row.
 This is Taylor Rd (FR 8381), the old and newer route.
 In another 5 minutes cross Hoague Rd., another sand 2-track.
 Selective logging has been done in this area.
 You are now in younger oak forest with some pine intermixed.
 You will now enter the area most damaged in the 2006 wind storm.
 Salvage harvesting has been done in a wide area leaving this section looking like it was clear-cut harvested.
 In the center of this area is FR 5309 which you will reach in 20 minutes.
-The resulting open area is beginning to bounce back in October 2010, and the open space makes a nice change from the dense woods.
-And it does open up some views to the west from the trail as you re-enter the remaining woods.
+The resulting open area is beginning to bounce back, and although not completely grown up, the open space makes a nice change from the dense woods.
 There is now quite a bit more white and red pine.
 15 minutes later pass a deer blind and small shed on the left with private property signs, and in 3 minutes reach Riverside Drive.
 There is no space here for parking.
-Turn left on Riverside and continue for 8 minutes to the intersection of Campbell Rd.
-Turn right (north) and it becomes paved Scocelas Rd, dipping down to the Little Manistee River and the parking area which you will reach in about 1 more minute.
+Turn left on Riverside and continue for 1/4 mile to the intersection of Campbell Rd.
+Turn right (north) and it becomes paved Skocelas Rd, dipping down to the Little Manistee River and the parking area which you will reach in about 1 more minute.

 Access- parking at either end.
 Room for 2 cars at Tyndall Rd.
-Public Access at Nine-Mile Bridge with pull-through space for trailers, parking for 6 or 8 cars if carefully done.
+Public Access at Nine-Mile Bridge, parking for 6 or 8 cars if carefully done.

 Restrictions- No horses or motorized vehicles.
 No camping within 200 feet of the trail.